Sooner or later your tiny team will grow. Learn how to recruit the best talents at the early stages and make sure they don’t ruin your business.

 In progress — the In Progress list can’t include more than 2 tasks per person at the same time.
 This is done to make sure your coworkers can focus on only one thing without jumping from task to task.
 This is the safety switch that ensures the maker’s schedule.

-Review — the list for all the tasks that have been done on the maker’s side but are awaiting any sort of reaction or approve from someone else.
+Review — the list for all the tasks that have been done on the maker’s side but are awaiting any sort of reaction or approval from someone else.

 Done — all the tasks that have been 100% done in any past sprint.